snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 ### 2. Manage properties

 The SQL connector picks up all columns specified in the full crawl SQL query as source properties for ingestion.
 In this step, you can define the search schema for your content.
-This involves defining the search annotations like search, retrieve, query and refine for selected source properties.
+This involves defining the search annotations like search, retrieve, query, and refine for selected source properties.
 This also includes assigning semantic labels and aliases to enhance search relevance.
 To learn more about search schema, refer to the documentation on [guidelines for 'manage properties'](/MicrosoftSearch/configure-connector#guidelines-for-manage-properties).

 ### 3. Incremental crawl (optional)